apache/kyuubi/docs/connector/spark/iceberg.rst

 To enable the integration of kyuubi spark sql engine and Iceberg through Apache Spark Datasource V2 and Catalog APIs, you need to:

-- Referencing the Iceberg :ref:`dependencies`
+- Referencing the Iceberg :ref:`dependencies<spark-iceberg-deps>`
-- Setting the spark extension and catalog :ref:`configurations`
+- Setting the spark extension and catalog :ref:`configurations<spark-iceberg-conf>`

-.. _dependencies:
+.. _spark-iceberg-deps:

 Dependencies
 ************